Tabriz

-Tabriz (تبریز; /fa/) (Note: تبریز) is a city in the Central District of Tabriz County, in East Azerbaijan province of northwestern Iran.
+Tabriz (تبریز, /fa/) (Note: تبریز) is a city in the Central District of Tabriz County, in East Azerbaijan province of northwestern Iran.
 It serves as capital of the province, the county, and the district.
 It is the sixth-most-populous city in Iran.

-The city of Tabriz lies close to the borders of the Republic of Azerbaijan, 130 kilometers from the Azerbaijan-Iran border.
+The city of Tabriz lies close to the borders of Armenia and the Republic of Azerbaijan, 130 kilometers from the Armenia-Iran and Azerbaijan-Iran border.

 Tabriz is in the Quru River valley in Iran's historic Azerbaijan region between long ridges of volcanic cones in the Sahand and Eynali mountains.
 Tabriz's elevation ranges between 1350 and 1,600 m above sea level.
 The valley opens up into a plain that gently slopes down to the eastern shores of Lake Urmia, 60 km to the west.
 The city was named World Carpet Weaving City by the World Crafts Council in October 2015 and Exemplary Tourist City of 2018 by the Organisation of Islamic Cooperation.

 With a population of over 1.7 million (2016), Tabriz is the largest economic hub and metropolitan area in northwest Iran.
-The population is bilingual with most people speaking Azerbaijani as their native language and Persian as their second language.
+The population is bilingual with most people speaking Iranian Azerbaijani as their native language and Persian as their second language.
 Tabriz is a major heavy industries hub for automobiles, machine tools, refineries, petrochemicals, textiles and cement production industries.
 The city is famous for its handicrafts, including hand-woven rugs and jewelry.
 Local confectionery, chocolate, dried nuts and traditional Tabrizi food are recognized throughout Iran as some of the best.
 Some of the most esteemed cultural institutions in northwest Iran are located in Tabriz, which is also a center for intellectual activity.

-Tabriz contains many historical monuments, representing Iran's architectural transition throughout its long history.
+Tabriz contains many historical monuments.
 Most of Tabriz's preserved historical sites belong to Ilkhanid, Safavid and Qajar.
 Among these sites is the grand Bazaar of Tabriz, which is designated a World Heritage Site.
-From the early modern era, Tabriz was pivotal in the development of its three neighboring regions; namely the Caucasus, Eastern Anatolia and Central Iran.
+From the early modern era, Tabriz was pivotal in the development of three neighboring regions - the Caucasus, Eastern Anatolia and Central Iran.
 As the country's closest hub to Europe, many aspects of early modernization in Iran began in Tabriz.
 The Qajar dynasty was forced to cede the Caucasian territories to Imperial Russia following the two Russo-Persian Wars in the first half of the 19th century.
 Until 1925, the city was the traditional residence of the Qajar crown princes.